petrickjerico/tp/docs/DeveloperGuide.md

    * a1.
 User asks for cancellation of current command.
     Use case ends

-#### Use case: UC10 delete a task
+#### Use case: UC10 Delete a task
 **MSS**
 1. The user requests to delete a certain task.
 2. The system asks for confirmation.
 3. The user confirms it.
 4. The system deletes the task.
    Use case ends

 **Extensions**
 * 2a.
 Disconfirmation